-DIRECTIONS: Read your assigned books (Crime and Punishment or Great Expectations).
-Complete the activity below.
+DIRECTIONS: Read House of the Seven Gables and complete the activity below.
 This project is independent and should be based solely upon your knowledge of the reading without the help of any outside source (including the internet).

-(a) Upload assignment to your English Google Classroom (by 11:59 PM on Sunday, August 13th.
-Late assignments will receive a late grade penalty.

-(b) Remember that a paragraph is 6-10 sentences in length.

-(c) You must be prepared to take an essay test on Aspern Papers or Hamlet on the second day of school (Please bring the book with you on the second day of school to use on the essay).
+- (a) Upload assignment to your English Google Classroom (by 11:59 PM on Sunday, August 11th.
+Late assignments will receive a late grade penalty. - (b) Remember that a paragraph is 6-10 sentences in length. - (c) You must be prepared to take an essay test on Red Badge of Courage on the second day of school (Please bring the book with you on the second day of school to use on the essay).

-Modified Progymnasmata Project - The progymnasmata (pronounced projim - nis - mah -tuh) was one of the major curriculum formats of classical education.
+Modified Progymnasmata Project - The progymnasmata (pronounced pro - jim - nis - mah -tuh) was one of the major curriculum formats of classical education.
 It was meant to give aspiring rhetors (public speakers) the tools to build an argumentative thesis.
 Each of the exercises forced the student to take different perspectives on an issue or a person.
-The exercises are reflexive (build upon and return) to each other in that they cumulatively give the speaker the arguments to build an thesis.
+The exercises are reflexive (build upon and return) to each other in that they cumulatively give the speaker the arguments to build a thesis.
 An instructor written example of a progymnasmata will be uploaded to Google Classroom for reference.